 ** Out of 16,492 true pulmonary TB cases among presumptive TB patients and 1,288 rifampicin resistant cases in the cohort

 †Total diagnostic costs include costs for all bacteriological TB and resistance tests and for CXR and/or antibiotic tria

-Figure S1.
-Existing algorithm for pulmonary TB under the current programme.
+Figure A. Existing algorithm for pulmonary TB under the current programme.

-Figure S2.
+Figure B.